vincentfodor/srpg-jsdoc-generator/README.md

 2. Unzip the Script.zip

 > [!NOTE]
-> This will only works if your IDE supports JavaScript IntelliSense.
+> This will only work if your IDE supports JavaScript IntelliSense.

 ## Development
 ### Installation